Place des Jacobins: Successive names

-In 1740, the square was called Place Confort which then absorbed the rue des Alards in 1556, named after a rich family who owned buildings in the neighborhood.
+In 1740, the square was called Place Confort which then absorbed the Rue des Alards in 1556, named after a rich family who owned buildings in the neighborhood.
 In 1782, it became the Place des Jacobins, then, in 1794, was renamed Place de la Fraternité.
 After changing its name twice — Place de la Préfecture in 1858, then Place de l'Impératrice in 1868 —, it was renamed Place des Jacobins in February 1871.
 The current name of the square comes from the Jacobins, also named religious Preachers of the Order of St. Dominic, who occupied the building on the southern side of the square from 1296.
 These Dominicans were called Jacobins when Philippe Auguste gave them a building in Paris and the brothers went on pilgrimage to Santiago de Compostela (Jacobus in Latin).

 History

 Square and buildings

 The square was created in 1556 after a request by King Henri II who wanted to replace the monks cemetery, located at the north of the Jacobins church, with a market.
 One year later, the walls of the old cemetery of monks disappeared and the place became a public square.
-In 1562, some buildings were destroyed by the troops of the Baron des Adrets to open the rue Saint-Dominique.
+In 1562, some buildings were destroyed by the troops of the Baron des Adrets to open the Rue Saint-Dominique.
 The square was then triangular and named Place de Confort.

 From 1296, the Jacobins had a convent on the place, with a garden, and Jacques Duèze was elected Pope in this convent on 7 August 1316 by 23 cardinals locked in by the Count of Poitiers.
 Here Humbert II, the last Dauphin of Vienne (1348), made an assignment of his States to Charles, eldest son of the Duke of Normandy.
 In 1495, Charles VIII and his wife lived in the monastery.
 After the Revolution of 1789, the monastery was used as cars shed.
 Attempts to reestablish the cult and to create a parish named St. Pothin were unsuccessful.

-The Jacobins church was built over a period from 1657 to 1689 and, in the same time, a big portal added by architect Antoine Lepautre allowed the building to reach great notoriety, and famous people attended the offices, including Louis XII in 1501 and the Queen Mother in 1579.
+The Jacobins church was built over a period from 1657 to 1689 and, in the same time, a big portal added by architect Antoine Lepautre allowed the building to reach great notoriety, and famous people attended the offices, including Louis XII in 1501.
 The convent was rebuilt in 1714 and eventually nationalized in 1793.
 A land contiguous to the chapel was sold in 1725 and bought by Vingtrinier in 1779, then by the State in 1822.
 The church was demolished in 1818 and the convent housed the prefecture of the Rhone from 1812 to 1852 under the leadership of prefect of Rhône Pierre de Bondy (and thus the street was renamed Place de la Préfecture at the time).